 Charter stock had fallen from $25 to $4.50, and our member wanted to know whether it was a good time to get in for a turnaround.

-We'll start by saying that in Hidden Gems, we absolutely love the broken small cap that's poised for a turnaround.
+We'll start by saying that at Hidden Gems, we absolutely love broken small caps poised for a turnaround.
 Show us a company whose stock has fallen 90% from its highs, whose chairman is a billionaire, and whose largest institutional owner is a close friend of Warren Buffett, and we'll sign up to do very careful research.
 That's exactly what we did with Charter Communications at $4.50.